mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

   }'
 ```

 This will send the maximum amount (minus the transaction fees of 1 satoshi per byte, there are usually 200-300 bytes per transaction).
+Note, that you can also use here the optional parameter `options` to ensure the spending of certain UTXOs and SLP awareness.

 ## Waiting for a transaction